micgonzalez/DSC650_Summer_2020_ConvNets_model_with_CIFAR-10_dataset/README.md

 # DSC 650 ConvNets Model with CIFAR-10 dataset
 # Abstract
-Convolutional Neural Networks (ConvNets/CNNs).
+Using Convolutional Neural Networks (ConvNets/CNNs) for this project.
 These are neural networks that are suited for a variety of image recognition tasks including image classification and object detection.
 Build a ConvNet from labeled image data to perform multiple category image classification with CIFAR-10 dataset.
 Understand how to use existing models to classify images.
 Describe how to fine-tune existing models for specific classification tasks.
+Below are the guidelines for this project:

 A. Using section 5.2 in Deep Learning with Python as a guide, create a ConvNet model that classifies images CIFAR10 small images classification dataset(https://keras.io/api/datasets/cifar10/).
 Do not use dropout or data-augmentation in this part.
 Save the model, predictions, metrics, and validation plots.